theSafdarAwan/lazy-loader.nvim/README.md

 require("lazy-loader").load(md_preview)
 ```

+For more examples you can look into my personal config [here]()https://github.com/TheSafdarAwan/nvim_conf/tree/master/lua/safdar/setup.

 #### Adding to the packer.nvim config

 To lazy load with this plugin you have to add the `opt = true` key to the packer
 plugin table.
 After that the config for the `lazy-loader.nvim` in the `setup`
 function of the `packer.nvim` don't add it to the `config` function it won't be
 loaded.

+#### Draw Backs

+The only draw back of using this plugin is that you can't use the `run` key in
+the packer config table anymore in the norg file type.
+It gives error.
+Which i
+will work on a bit latter.